Psybernetics/Synchrony/README.md

 #####Pulling a resource from a peer

+The DHT is automatically queried when resources can't be retrieved from their canonical URL.

 Visit :8080/v1/peers/test to tell peers you're serving whatever revision is found first.

 Visit :8090/v1/peers/url_for_revision to pull the resource through the first peer and serve with the second peer.